 Delaware

-CLE Requirements: The Commission on Continuing Legal Education of the Supreme Court of Delaware requires attorneys to complete 24 credits, including 4 credits of enhanced ethics, by December 31 every other year.
+CLE Requirements: The Commission on Continuing Legal Education of the Supreme Court of Delaware requires attorneys to complete 24 credits, including 4 credits of ethics, by December 31 every other year.
 All credits must be reported by February 1 of the following year.
-Attorneys are limited to 12 credits of eCLE per reporting period, no more than 6 of which may be audio-only.
+Attorneys can earn up to 12 credits of eCLE per reporting period.
 Compliance periods are determined by admission date.
-A maximum of 20 credits may be carried over to the next compliance period, but enhanced ethics credits must be new each period.
+A maximum of 20 credits may be carried over to the next compliance period, but ethics credits must be new each period.
 For additional information, please see the FAQ page on the Commission on Continuing Legal Education of the Supreme Court of Delaware website.

 Learn about the specific requirements for newly-admitted Delaware attorneys.